 This overload of starchy carbs quickly converts into sugar.
 You can slow the conversion into sugar somewhat by eating fat with the meal.

 However, you’re not going to prevent the spiking blood sugar when you eat a big serving of starch.
-That’s why it’s better to start cooking with an alternative.
+That’s why it’s better to start cooking with a keto diet alternative.

 Reasons To Use A Low-Carb Rice Substitute